 The Traffic Safety Act governs motor vehicles programs.
 The Traffic Safety Act has 21 supplemental regulations that cover all aspects of the requirements that must be met.
 The requirements for a Vehicle Registration Application are contained within the Operator Licensing and Vehicle Control Regulation.
 This regulation sets out the legal requirements that MUST be met before the Registrar (through his/her authorized registry agents) may accept an Application for Vehicle Registration.
 The original signature of the owner(s) or an authorized representative of the owner(s) is a requirement of the registration process.

-Alberta Authorized Registry Agents cannot also act as an agent for the client or dealership and sign any of the required registration forms on the client or dealer’s behalf.
+Alberta Authorized Registry Agents cannot act as an agent for the client or dealership or sign any of the required registration forms on the client or dealer’s behalf.
 This is a serious conflict of interest.
 The Integrity of the vehicle registration program relies upon compliance with legislation and established policies/procedures including the proper use of official forms by the public and stakeholders.

 There are a number of vehicle services that can be requested by an authorized representative on behalf of the vehicle owner(s)/registrant(s).
 In order to request services on behalf of someone else, the authorized representative must provide the original, fully completed and signed Authorization for Vehicle Services form (pdf) signed by the vehicle owner(s)/registrant(s) to the Alberta Registry Agent at the time services are requested.
 Alternatively, if the authorized representative cannot provide the original signed form, the owner(s) /registrant(s) may fax the signed authorization form directly to the registry agent.
 A fax or photocopy of the authorization form will not be accepted from the authorized representative.
 The form can be used for the following service type requests: